The last bastion of Capt. Cousteau's legacy has been thrown to the sharks

 I can just see Cousteau the father of diving turning in the grave.
-After the disastrous management of the Calypso by the late captain's last wife, now the last bastion of Cousteau's legacy Aqualung has been thrown to the sharks, but these sharks are not our common aquatic types but rather the ones roaming Wall Street.
+The last bastion of Cousteau's legacy Aqualung has been thrown to the sharks, but these sharks are not our common aquatic types but rather the ones roaming Wall Street.

 "In 1946 Air Liquide founded La Spirotechnique, its own division destined to conceive and mass-produce regulators and other diving equipment.
 Also in 1946 La Spirotechnique launched the CG45, the first modern regulator to be commercialized.
 The year 1946 represents thus the beginning of the popularization of scuba diving." - Wikipedia

 2016 was the 70th birthday year of Aqualung - Spirotechnique, which was to be celebrated worldwide by Aqualung distributors and dealers in remembrance of this achievement, and what it had implied for the diving 'industry'.

 However while the rest of the world was celebrating, the top Air Liquide - Aqualung management had already entered into negotiations with private equity firm Montagu, to decide on the fate of Commandant Cousteau's legacy.